 - Usually in December.

 - The US the president is elected by the institution called the Electoral College.

 - The Constitution only states that the candidate who receives a majority of votes in the Electoral College becomes president.
 It says nothing about the popular vote.

 - The intent of the framers was to filter public opinion through a body composed of wiser, more experienced people; the framers did not want the president to be chosen directly by the people.

-- Each state gets a certain number of electors, based on each state’s total number of representation in Congress.
+- Each state gets a certain number of electors.
+This is based on each state’s total representation in Congress.

 - Each of the 50 US states and the capital Washington DC (a district which does not belong to any state) have a set number of electors which reflects their size.
 California is the most populated (over 38 million people) and has 55 electoral votes – more than any other.
 On the other hand, a state such as Montana, which is geographically large but has a relatively small population (just over one million people) – only has three electors.